Troubleshoot Spot Instances

 One way to address unfulfilled Spot Instance requests is to terminate the cluster and launch a new one, specifying a higher bid price.
-Reviewing the price history on Spot Instances will tell you which bids have been successful in the recent past and can help you determine which bid is the best balance of cost savings and likelihood of being fulfilled.
+Reviewing the price history on Spot Instances tells you which bids have been successful in the recent past and can help you determine which bid is the best balance of cost savings and likelihood of being fulfilled.
 To review the Spot Instance price history, go to Spot Instances on the Amazon EC2 Pricing page.

 Another option is to change the type of instance you request.
 For example, if you requested four Extra Large instances and the request has not been filled after a period of time, you might consider relaunching the cluster and placing a request for four Large instances instead.
 Because the base rate is different for each instance type, you would want to adjust your bid price accordingly.
 For example, if you bid 80% of the on-demand rate for an Extra Large instance you might choose to adjust your bid price on the new Spot Instance request to reflect 80% of the on-demand rate for a Large instance.

 The final variable in the fulfillment of a Spot Instance request is whether there is unused capacity in your region.
 You can try launching the Spot Instance request in a different region.
 Before selecting this option, however, consider the implications of data transfer across regions.
-For example, if the Amazon Simple Storage (Amazon S3) bucket housing your data is in region us-east-1 and you launch a cluster as Spot Instances in us-west-1, the additional cross-region data transfer costs will likely outweigh any cost savings from using Spot Instances.
+For example, if the Amazon Simple Storage (Amazon S3) bucket housing your data is in region us-east-1 and you launch a cluster as Spot Instances in us-west-1, the additional cross-region data transfer costs may outweigh any cost savings from using Spot Instances.